 Shamming or hurting others is a very common occurrence on social media, known as cyberbullying.
 Tell your child to regularly read and re-read the messages, comments, descriptions, status they are about to send or post, because what they are going to make public can affect badly their friends, even make them commit suicide.

 During adolescence, especially puberty, children are more dependent on relationships with friends than parents, so to get more followers or interactions, most children will be more inclined to overshare their life on social media: from meals, coffee, to life conception, and so on.

 The more they share, the more confidential and private information your child will reveal so that they can still be saved and used by those who hate them to damage their reputation later.

 Teach your children that the fewer people see you in that virtual world, the more you make them think about you.

 Be careful with personal information

-Do not provide personal and confidential information, private photos/videos online.
+One of the most basic social media etiquette: Do not provide personal and confidential information, private photos/videos online.
 And never share full names, home addresses, phone numbers, passwords, school names, names of family members or credit card numbers.
 At this point, you are giving the bad guy a chance to steal information and the sex harasser to keep an eye on your private life.